There are lots of places to buy cards online in here in 2019.

 How it works

-COMC is a consignment seller, meaning people send in the cards they want to sell, COMC catalogs and stores them, and the seller sets their own prices and pays COMC a listing fee and a “cash out” fee.
+COMC is a consignment seller, meaning people send in the cards they want to sell, COMC catalogs and stores them, and the seller sets their own prices and pays COMC a listing fee, a small transaction fee, and then a “cash out” fee.

 As a buyer, you just get to search the site for the cards you are looking for and buy away!
 There are options available to purchase the cards immediately, but many sellers allow you to make an offer if the card seems priced a bit more than you are willing to pay.
 You can even add multiple cards from a seller to your cart and make an offer on the whole lot.